It's a New Day in Public Health.

 Bushnell, FL 33513

-Each year our education/lessons are provided May, June, and July.
-We look forward to seeing everyone this 2024 Swim Safe Sumter program season, providing the same high level of service residents have come to expect.
-It is gratifying to know that we help teach today's youth how to be safe in and around the water.
+Each year, our education and lessons take place in May, June, and July.
+We are excited to welcome everyone to the 2025 Swim Safe Sumter program season, continuing to provide the high-quality service our residents trust.
+It is truly rewarding to help teach today’s youth how to stay safe in and around the water.

 Please contact me, Robbin Washburn, at 352-569-3149, if you have any questions and continue to check back at our website for updates.